Born Again (TV series): Synopsis

 Born Again tells the story of three reincarnated souls that have been intertwined together by fate.

-In the 1980s, Gong Ji-chul (Jang Ki-yong) was a lone wolf who defies his evil father and an elite medical student in the present.
+In the 1980s, Gong Ji-chul (Jang Ki-yong) was a lone wolf who defied his evil father.
+He is an elite medical student in the present.

-In the 1980s, Jung Ha-eun (Jin Se-yeon) was the owner of a used bookstore "Old Future".
-Unfortunately, she has suffered congenital cardiomyopathy and could die at any moment.
-In the present-day, she is archaeologist who uncovers the skeletal remains of the nameless, and restores their stories to them.
+In the 1980s, Jung Ha-eun (Jin Se-yeon) was the owner of a used bookstore called "Old Future".
+Unfortunately, she was suffering from congenital cardiomyopathy and could die at any moment.
+In the present, she is a forensic medical examiner working in the NFS, who uncovers the skeletal remains of the nameless, and restores their stories to them.

-In the 1980s, Cha Hyung-bin (Lee Soo-hyuk) was a detective who loves only one person and in the present is a prosecutor who believes in a "criminal gene".
+In the 1980s, Cha Hyung-bin (Lee Soo-hyuk) was a detective who loved only one person.
+In the present, he is a prosecutor who believes in a "criminal gene".

 The three become involved in a passionate love triangle that endures beyond death and time.